ausgerechnet/cwb-cads/roadmap.md

   + MMDA constellations: KWIC on one selected discourseme
   + [spheroscope]: KWIC on one selected slot (left adjusted)
     - alternatively: complete sentence / tweet
+- [x] speed up deleting queries
+- [x] extend tests
+- [x] meta from s-att
+- [x] more than one filter discourseme → second-order collocation
+- [ ] speed up supcorpus queries
+- [ ] constellation/collocation: return one object with items categorised to discoursemes

 ### review 2024-07-17
 - [x] constellation: enforce min of one filter discourseme?